Reset Button Salad with Carrot Miso Ginger Dressing

 Today’s salad is exactly that.
 A Reset Button Salad.

-The key to this salad is the tangy, tasty, crazy good-for-you dressing.
+The key to this salad is the tangy, tasty, crazy good-for-you carrot miso ginger dressing.
 It’s a blend of carrots, miso, ginger, and two kinds of oil.
 If you have ever eaten a green salad at a Japanese restaurant, it was likely dressed with some iteration of this dressing.
-And while extra virgin olive oil is my standard for salads, I opted for the neutral flavor of canola instead.
-It’s high in desirable mono-unsaturated fats, and when you use an organic expeller-pressed oil, like the one I buy at Sprouts Farmers Market, it’s processed without chemicals or heat.
+And while extra virgin olive oil is my standard for salads, I opted for neutral flavored oil for this instead.
+If it’s not avocado oil, I”ll go for canola, since it’s high in desirable mono-unsaturated fats, and when you use an organic expeller-pressed oil, like the one I buy at Sprouts Farmers Market, it’s processed without chemicals or heat.

 As for the salad itself, it’s all about color and crunch.
 The greens are a combination of kale and romaine, which deliver a wallop of nutrition.
 After that, toss in whatever raw vegetables you like, the bigger the rainbow, the better.
 The finishing touch is a small handful of chopped tamari roasted almonds, which deliver flavor, texture, and staying power .
 If you plan to serve this as a main course, I like to include baked tofu or chicken for added protein and heft.